-Try new hobby or learn a skill such as a musical instrument or foreign language.
+Try a new hobby or learn a skill such as a musical instrument or foreign language.
 Bonus points if the activity also allows you to express your creativity.
 Engaging in creative activities helps to problem-solve and generate new ideas.
 Learning how to paint, sew, or cook activates various regions of the brain.
-This activation fosters neural connections, and promoting cognitive flexibility and divergent thinking.
+This activation fosters neural connections and promotes cognitive flexibility and divergent thinking.

 4. Memory game

 Remember playing Simon Says when you were younger?
 That’s an example of a memory game that can boost cognitive abilities and delay brain aging.
 By actively engaging the brain in exercises that challenge memory recall.
 As an adult, you can opt for something a bit more adult than Simon Says.
 Memory games can be built into your day by lessening your reliance on technology to remember things for you.
 For example, try to memorize a map before you head to a new destination rather than relying on your GPS.

 There are also several smartphone apps or card games that can help you improve your memory.
 This will improve your working memory capacity and enhance your ability to retain and retrieve information.
 Regular practice of these games stimulates the brain’s memory-related neural networks, promoting neuroplasticity.
 And potentially mitigating age-related memory decline.

 5. Mental Math